luchasarie/moodle-calendar/readme.md

 # Moodle Calendar
 A simple Python program to check Moodle for any assignment.
+Only for Windowss so far.

 ## Getting Started